fontlabcom/getgo-fonts/docs/zotosans-ogham.md

 ---

-## Coto Sans Ogham
+## Zoto Sans Ogham

-Coto Sans Ogham is a design for the Ogham script.
+Zoto Sans Ogham is a design for the Ogham script.

 It contains 33 glyphs, and supports 34 characters from the Unicode blocks: Ogham.